Papercloud/Ragamuffins/README.md

 Usage
 =====

-The gem gives you a new class method called `deleted_ids` which takes an array of ids as an argument.
+The gem gives you a new class method called `show_deleted_ids` which takes an array of ids as an argument.
 It will do a quick scan of the model, and let you know what is know longer in the database.

 For example: